umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/article-parent-and-article-items.md

 # Articles and Article Items

-Having an Articles Parent page with a number of child article pages provides a good example of Umbraco's features.
-For example, our fictional company, Widgets Ltd, publishes about ten articles a month and wants the Articles page to function like a blog.
-This setup works for articles, news, event pages, or any other type of content collection that requires multiple document types.
+Having a parent page with child pages provides a good example of Umbraco's features.
+For example, our fictional company, Widgets Ltd, publishes about ten articles per month and therefore wants the parent page to function as a blog.
+This setup works for articles, posts, and other collections that require multiple content items based on the same content type.

 ## Creating Articles and Article Items